herozero777/sign_csr/README.md

 By default, the service is running on port `9000`.
 You can change it in config if you want to.

+## Instructions
+To be able to sign the incoming CSR you need to place signer CA certificates in directory `signer_certs`.
+Then you need to specify it's name in config.exs without the extension.
+Make sure certificate and key file name and same and they only differ in extension.
+Make sure extensions are as `.cert` for certificate and `.key` for key file.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`